Alert

 • Diagnosis and treatment recommendations for the condition that may have existed prior to the accident.

-• If there is evidence/the provider’s opinion as to whether the worker had a pre-existing condition and whether the condition or the symptoms of the condition worsened after the accident.
+• If there is evidence/the provider’s opinion as to whether the worker had a pre-existing condition and whether the condition or the symptoms of the condition worsened after the accident or as a result of the compensable injury or treatment for the compensable injury.

 • The worker’s fitness for work and opportunities for safe modified work.